madeiramadeirabr/hagrid/README.md

 ### And Finally

-After using either of the above two methods, call the method that performs data recovery.
+After using either of the two methods above, call the method that performs data recovery.

 ```
-$secretsManager->getSecretValue();
+$secretValue = $secretsManager->getSecretValue();
 ```

 ### Response